qdrant/docs/qdrant/v0.11.x/collections.md

 value of `indexing_threshold`(in KB).
 If your collection is very small or the dimensionality of the vectors is low, there might be no HNSW segment created and `indexed_vectors_count` might be equal to `0`.

+It is possible to reduce the `indexing_threshold` for an existing collection by [updating collection parameters](#update-collection-parameters).

 ## Collection aliases

 In a production environment, it is sometimes necessary to switch different versions of vectors seamlessly.